emyrue/contractor-front-end/README.md

 - git clone git@github.com:emyrue/contractor-front-end.git

-You will need a file in the root directory called endpoint.js that default exports the url for the api.
+You will need a file in the src/redux folder called endpoint.js that default exports the url for the api.

 ### Install